 - Terms of refunds/partial refunds if they apply

-Exceptions to Consumer Rights to Cancel
+Exceptions to the Right to Cancel

 There are certain "allowable" exceptions to the consumer's statutory right to cancel.
 These are: